 She took one bottle each of inositol and berberine to help regulate her blood sugar.
-Inositol is a form of sugar that can help with metabolism and mental health.
-Berberine has been shown to lower blood sugar.
+Inositol is a form of sugar that can help with metabolism and mental health while berberine has been shown to stabilize blood sugar.

 After finishing those supplements, Honore found she could go longer without eating and eventually stretched her meals out to three times a day – always including protein.

 Additionally, on Small’s suggestion, Honore began taking 500 mg of GABA up to three times a day.
 GABA, short for Gamma-Aminobutyric acid, is an amino acid produced in the brain.
 It’s a neurotransmitter that facilitates communication among brain cells.

 With this combination, Honore found her anxiety and mood swings finally eased.

 More Surprising Reasons for Anxiety, Depression and More

 Honore’s root causes, low blood sugar and low GABA, are just two of the common reasons that Small has found for mental health challenges.